 Regardless of whether you're devoted to organic chemistry, anthropology or atmospheric science, you need a solid machine like the Dell XPS 13.
 This system packs up to powerful 8th-generation quad-core processor with 16GB of RAM and a 256GB SSD.
+And you have to love the new redesign, which is thinner and comes in white.
 The virtually borderless, 13-inch display with full HD resolution will make sure your notes and graphs pop, giving the illusion of a much bigger screen.
-The latest version lasted for a wild 16 hours on our battery test.
+Most people will love the USB Type-C version, but last year's update that lasted for a wild 16 hours on our battery test is still available.

-Pros: Epic battery life; Speedy performance; Light and attractive design;
+Pros: Long battery life; Speedy performance; Light and attractive design;

 Cons: Poorly placed webcam that looks up your nose;